31 dead after gas explosion at barbecue restaurant in China - KVIA

 Among the seven injured, one person is still in critical condition.
 The other six are being treated in the hospital for minor injuries, burns and glass cuts.

+Local fire authorities sent 20 vehicles and more than 100 personnel to the scene, with search and rescue operations lasting until 4 a.m.
+Thursday morning, according to state media.

+Photos posted by state media show the damaged building, with blackened exteriors, debris on the ground and smoke in the air.
+Firefighters are seen entering the second floor on a ladder and lifting people out on stretchers.

-Chinese leader Xi Jinping has issued instructions to authorities on the scene, requiring “all efforts” to treat the injured, strengthen safety supervision and protect residents’ safety, according to CCTV.
+Chinese leader Xi Jinping called the explosion “heartbreaking,” and said it was a “profound lesson.”
+He has issued instructions to authorities on the scene, requiring “all efforts” to treat the injured, strengthen safety supervision and protect residents’ safety, according to CCTV.

+Interviews by police and firefighters on the scene established that two restaurant staffers had smelled gas about an hour before the explosion, said the Yinchuan government in a statement posted online on Thursday.

+The two staffers found the valve of the gas tank had broken, and sent another staff member to buy a new one.
+The explosion took place as the valve was being replaced.

 The-CNN-Wire